Morton Dean

-Morton Dean Dubitsky (born August 22, 1935), better known as Morton Dean, is an American television and radio anchor, news correspondent and author.
+Morton Dean Dubitsky (born August 22, 1935), better known as Morton Dean, is an American retired television and radio anchor, news correspondent and author.

-Dean is a former weekend news anchor for CBS Evening News, as well as ABC’s Good Morning America.
+Dean is a former weekend news anchor for CBS Evening News, as well as ABC's Good Morning America.

 While a correspondent for CBS News for 20 years and ABC News for 14 years, his many assignments included the U.S. space program, political campaigns and the Vietnam War.

 Dean reported on the Invasion of Grenada, the Falklands War and Cuba from the early days of the Castro regime up to the present.
-He reported on Iran during the hostage crisis, from Somalia during the U.S. intervention, the turmoil in Israel and the Palestinian Territory and the military action in Kosovo involving U. S. Marines.
-He covered Saddam Hussein’s Iraq, the NATO air attacks in Belgrade, the terror bomb blast on the USS Cole bombing in Yemen, the bombing of the U.S. Embassy in Nairobi and the U.S. retaliation in Sudan, as well as the first terrorist attacks on World Trade Center in 1993.
+He reported on Iran during the hostage crisis, from Somalia during the U.S. intervention, the turmoil in Israel and the Palestinian Territory and the military action in Kosovo involving U.S. Marines.
+He covered Saddam Hussein's Iraq, the NATO air attacks in Belgrade, the terror bomb blast on the USS Cole bombing in Yemen, the bombing of the U.S. Embassy in Nairobi and the U.S. retaliation in Sudan, as well as the first terrorist attacks on World Trade Center in 1993.

 Dean is the author of two books and writer and director of American Medevac, a documentary which reconnects medevac crew members with some of the service members they had rescued during the Vietnam War.

 Dean received numerous awards for his reporting, including a National Emmy Award, an Overseas Press Club Award and a UPI Golden Mike.

-Early life
+Early life and education

-Dean was born on August 22, 1935 in Fall River, Massachusetts, the son of Joseph Dubitsky and Celia (Schwartz) Dubitsky.
-He is of Jewish descent.
+Dean was born on August 22, 1935, in Fall River, Massachusetts, the son of Joseph Dubitsky and Celia (Schwartz) Dubitsky.
+He is Jewish and was bar mitzvahed.
 He attended B.M.C.
 Durfee High School in Fall River.
 In 1957, he earned a bachelor's degree in English from Emerson College in Boston.
 At Emerson, he was captain of the basketball team and president of his fraternity, Alpha Pi Theta; he also participated in The Berkeley Beacon student newspaper as well as the WERS radio station.
 He changed his name from Dubitsky to Dean while in college.
-In 1977, he received a Doctor of law, honorary degree from his alma mater.
+In 1977, he received a Doctor of Law, honorary degree from his alma mater.

 In 1983, the television studio and publications center at the high school was named the Morton Dean Television Studio in his honor and in 2011, Dean was presented the key to the city of Fall River by former mayor Willian Flanagan.

-Early career
+Career

-Dean began his career in 1957 as a reporter and later news director at Westchester County, New York radio station WVIP which became the flagship station for the Herald Tribune Radio Network, a group of suburban AM and FM stations in New York State.
+Dean began his career in 1957 as a reporter and later news director at Westchester County, New York, radio station WVIP which became the flagship station for the Herald Tribune Radio Network, a group of suburban AM and FM stations in New York State.
 In 1960, Dean was program director of WVOX New Rochelle.
 From 1961 to 1964, he was a reporter for the radio station WBZ in Boston.
 In 1962, he won a UPI Broadcasters Association of Massachusetts Award.